 As we age, we start thinking about the elderly we know afflicted with arthritis and it’s not uncommon to wonder how are they able to cope with the pain and mobility problems that come with it.
 This is especially true when you work at Stannah and are fortunate enough to be exposed to all the inspirational and beautiful testimonials we get from our customers – they’re true heroes!
 Their life stories make us think even more about what our customers go through, particularly those who suffer from knee joint pain, and how it has such a significant impact in their daily lives.

 But why are we humans so prone to suffering from knee pain and knee injuries?

 That is the question!

 “We humans gave up stability and speed.
 We gave up the foot as a grasping tool.
 We gained spongy bones and fragile joints”.
 Jennifer Ackerman

 This means that, in evolutionary terms, the human body is not 100% adapted to the upright position.
 Scientifically speaking, as stated by Jennifer Ackerman in the National Geographic Magazine, the answer to that question is related to the Downside of Upright.
 In other words: “We can stand, walk, and run with grace and endurance, but we suffer aching feet and knee injuries; we can twist and torque our spines, and yet most of us are plagued by back trouble at some point in our lives”.

 Whether it is out of curiosity or if you’re already afflicted by knee pain, you may want to continue reading this blog piece.
-We will answer your questions about knee pain and provide you an insight into the knee joint degenerative process and some of the preventive measures you can take.
+We will answer your questions about knee pain and provide you with some insight into the degenerative process of the knee joint and some of the preventive measures you can take.